AHFE Conference

 Content and Benefits

-The first section of the course will be used to review the fundamental principles in designing dashboards.
-Participants will then practice evaluating several example dashboards.
+The first section of the tutorial will be used to review the fundamental principles in designing visualization.
+Participants will then practice evaluating several example.
 Following this, the participants will work in teams to build an effective dashboard according to the guidelines and principles taught in the previous section.
-The course will feature presentations, small group activities, and discussions to enhance learning.
-The presentations will examine the following topics:

-• Introduction • Fundamental Principles of Dashboard Design • Visual Designs • Mass Data Visualization • Evaluating Dashboard User Interfaces • Building Effective Dashboards Target Audience Potential beneficiaries of this course may be: • People who are involved with UI/UX design • People who have some experience with dashboard design • HCI professionals with an interest in UX design • Researchers already working in UX design •
+Potential beneficiaries of this course may be: • People who are involved with UI/UX design • People who have some experience with dashboard design • HCI professionals with an interest in UX design • Researchers already working in UX design

 Objectives